mvolkmann/blog/src/smalltalk/21-collections.md

 Run-time literal arrays begin with `{`, end with `}`, and contain dot-separated values.
 For example, `{name. breed}`.
+This is an alternative to the more verbose syntax `Array with: name with: breed`.

+To create an array of a given size where the initial value of all the elements is `nil`, send the message `#ofSize:` to the `Array` class.
+For example, `rgb := Array ofSize: 3`.

 The following table describes some of the instance methods defined in the `Array` class